justin-chiang/cse15l-lab-reports/lab-report-3-week-6.md

 Combining scp and ssh in one line command:
 ![Combining scp and ssh in one line command](/assets/week-6-images/part3-image3.png)

+To copy over the whole markdown-parse directory to my ieng6 account, I used the scp -r command and specified the location on my ieng6 account to copy all of the files in the directory.
+To run tests, I used the Makefile we created in Lab 6 to automate compiling and running the tests in my tester class.
+However, when I tried combining scp and ssh into one line, using scp -r to transfer files and then using the Makefile to run the tests, I get an error relating to recognizing the imports used in my Java files.
+I will look into and fix this for the lab resubmission.

 [Back to Home Page](index.html)